charl-potgieter/ArchInstall/Readme.txt

 --------------------------------
  - Ensure 64 bit arch is selected
  - Set network adaptor to bridged
+ - Create a shared folder called ConfigFiles which contains the relevant configuration files stored on the local machine
  - Stick with BIOS boot.
 EFI mode seems more trouble than it is worth